 How to enter

-The 2024 competition is now closed.
-The 2025 William Brown Award will open on Monday 4 November 2025.
+The 2025 William Brown Award will open on Monday 3 November 2025.
 We'll add more details about the 2025 competition to this page.
-For more information about the William Brown Conservation Award, you can contact our Education Team by emailing [email protected] or calling 028 9077 6277 (extension 204 or 228).
+For more information about the William Brown Conservation Award, contact our Education Team by email [email protected] or call 028 9077 6277 (extension 204 or 228).